duasilva/duasilva.github.io/README.md

 # Duarte Silva's Profile Page

-Welcome to my profile page!

-This is a simple, clean, and responsive personal site built from scratch using HTML, CSS, and a bit of JavaScript.
-It showcases my social media profiles, projects, a brief about me section, and includes a dark mode toggle for better usability.
+This is as simple, clean, and responsive personal site built from scratch using HTML, CSS, and a little big of JavaScript.
+It has links to my social media profiles, projects, and a brief description about me.
+It also has a dark/light toggle button for better usability.

 ## Features